rapidsai/rapids.ai/index.md

 ## <i class="fas fa-code"></i> RAPIDS APIS and Libraries
 {: .section-subtitle-top-1}

-RAPIDS is open sourced under the Apache 2.0 open-source license, spanning multiple projects that range from GPU dataframes to GPU accelerated ML algorithms.
-Its also provides native array_interface support, allowing Apache Arrow stored data to be pushed to deep learning frameworks such as PyTorch and Chainer. **[Learn more <i class="fas fa-angle-double-right"></i>](about.html)**
+RAPIDS is open source licensed under Apache 2.0, spanning multiple projects that range from GPU dataframes to GPU accelerated ML algorithms.
+Its also provides native array_interface support, allowing Apache Arrow data to be pushed to deep learning frameworks. **[Learn more <i class="fas fa-angle-double-right"></i>](about.html)**

 ## <i class="fab fa-github"></i> Contributing
 Whether you are new to RAPIDS, looking to help, or are part of the team, learn about our contributing guidelines on our contributing page. **[Go to Docs <i class="fas fa-angle-double-right"></i>](https://docs.rapids.ai/contributing){: target="_blank"}**